Tracing SNMP Activity

-Monitoring SNMP Activity and Tracking Problems That Affect SNMP Performance on a Device Running Junos OS
+Monitor SNMP Activity and Track Problems That Affect SNMP Performance on a Device Running Junos OS

-- Checking for MIB Objects Registered with the snmpd
+- Check for MIB Objects Registered with SNMPd

-- Checking Kernel and Packet Forwarding Engine Response
+- Check Kernel and Packet Forwarding Engine Response

-For the SNMP process to be able to access data related to a MIB object, the MIB object must be registered with the snmpd.
-When an SNMP subagent comes online, it tries to register the associated MIB objects with the snmpd.
+To access data related to a MIB object, the MIB object must be registered with the snmpd.
+When an SNMP subagent is online, it registers the associated MIB objects with the snmpd.
 The snmpd maintains a mapping of the objects and the subagents with which the objects are associated.
 However, the registration attempt fails occasionally, and the objects remain unregistered with the snmpd until the next time the subagent restarts and successfully registers the objects.

 When a network management system polls for data related to objects